 A cultivar is a variety of a specific plant that is created and maintained through cultivation.
 Turfgrass researchers take a specific grass and breed certain improvements into them.
 Some cultivars were created to develop a deeper color, more improved disease resistance, or a number of other improvements.

 Grass seed can be confusing to some people.
-A lot of seed is marketed under "catagories", such as Shade Tolerant Grass, or Spot Fixer, or Full Sun Grass.
+A lot of seed is marketed under "categories", such as Shade Grass or Spot Fixer or Full Sun Grass.
 However, some lawn seed is not compatible with other grasses.

 Here are some common turf industry definitions:

-- Cultivars - improved varieties of grass that are maintained by cultivation.
+Cultivars - improved varieties of grass that are maintained by cultivation.
 "Cultivar" and "variety" are often used interchangeably.

-- Quality - refers to overall appearance and could include some or all of the following such as density, texture, color, resistance to insects and disease.
+Quality - refers to overall appearance and could include some or all of the following such as density, texture, color, resistance to insects and disease.

-- Color - rated for its color up to very dark green.
+Color - rated for its color up to very dark green.

-- Density - how thick the turf will become.
+Density - how thick the turf will become.

-- Seeded variety- indicates that this grass species is started by seed.
+Seeded Variety - indicates that this grass species is started by seed.

-- Texture - indicates how thick or narrow the blade is.
+Texture - indicates how thick or narrow the blade is.

-There are two basic types of bluegrass.
-They are the “common” varieties and the “improved” varieties.
-Common bluegrass cannot take much fertilization or it may become disease prone.
-Often when disease starts to affect fertilized turf that consist of various grass types, it begins in the bluegrass first.
+Common bluegrass, such as Kentucky Bluegrass, cannot take intense fertilization or it may become disease prone.
+If you have K. bluegrass mixed with other grasses and your grass gets a disease, if you look carefully you may find it began in the bluegrass first.
 If you will be applying regular fertilizer treatments, use the improved varieties of bluegrass.
-The improved varieties were developed for use on fertilized sites.
+The improved varieties were developed for use on intensely fertilized sites.